nervosnetwork/ckb/rpc/README.md

 *   `min_fee_rate`: [`Uint64`](#type-uint64) - Fee rate threshold.
 The pool rejects transactions which fee rate is below this threshold.

-    The unit is Shannons per 1000 bytes transaction serialization size in block.
+    The unit is Shannons per 1000 bytes transaction serialization size in the block.

 *   `last_txs_updated_at`: [`Timestamp`](#type-timestamp) - Last updated time.
 This is the Unix timestamp in milliseconds.